jlundan/journeys-api/README.md

 Please note:

+* This repository might add the missing endpoints in the future
 * You should not expect the response object properties to be in the same order as in the proprietary API
 * You should not expect the response array items to be in the same order as in the proprietary API
 * You should not expect the response page sizes to match the proprietary API.
 We aim to return all items in one page,